-Please read this page first before you do
+Please read this page first before you do anything else!

 This topic is Pinellas County School District specific.
 If you live in another Florida county or out of Florida check your school district's procedures on handling of students who intend to terminate school enrollment.
 Additionally, if you live outside Florida check your state's compulsory attendance laws as these laws differ from state to state.

 Also discussed in this topic is what if, despite the advice given to you from school officials not to drop out, you indeed proceed and drop out of school.
 It is presented here as a convenience to those high school students that have indeed dropped out of high school.
 Your webmaster does NOT advocate dropping out of high school as a cure-all for problems that may arise in high school and this topic is not to be interpreted as such.